Frequently asked questions.

 What happens during the free survey?

 Our certified surveyor will assess your property's suitability.
-This includes checking your roof's direction, pitch, and structure, looking for potential shading issues, assessing your current electrical setup (meter and fuse box), and advising on the best location for your inverter and battery.
+This includes checking your roof's orientation, pitch, and structure, looking for potential shading issues, assessing your current electrical setup (meter and fuse box), and advising on the best location for your inverter and battery.
 It's a key step to ensure your custom system delivers maximum performance.

 Is planning permission required for installation?